Adelaide Housing Market Ticker

 Finally, I used Docker to set up the environment.
 This was necessary because the alternative method for setting up the Lambda environment, AWS Lambda Layers, has a size limit of 250MB.
 Python libraries are sometimes large.
 Combined with Chrome and Webdriver, the limit was exceeded (821MB in total).
 So, I built a Docker image and stored it on AWS ECR.
 Unfortunately, this costs $1.52 AUD per year.
 Further investigation would be needed to find out how to reduce this to zero.

-View GitHub repo >
+View GitHub repo >Problems

 There were a few technical problems in building the choropleth map.